The good news is that the eCourse opens for registration in 10 days on May 25th and I’ll be sharing a lot around that in the next few days.

-So I went back to the meditations and had a conversation with money about all this.
+I went back to the spirit of money meditations and had a conversation with money about all this.

 Apparently money assumed husband status meant a deeper commitment and trust from my side but I decided that meant something else which led to a conversation on expectations.

 Money explained that I live a life filled with expectations and these expectations influence my behaviour in different parts of my life.